Pet Sounds: Concept and lyrics

-Carl highlighted his brother's greater admiration for Phil Spector over the Beatles, with Brian frequently crediting Spector's methods as foundational to his own production style.
-Brian identified Pet Sounds as an "interpretation" of Spector's Wall of Sound formula, with the production informing the album's intended "concept".
-He stated:
+Commentators frequently cite Pet Sounds as a concept album, with some considering it the first such work in rock music.
+(Note: Author Carys Wyn Jones attributes this characterization to the record's "uniform excellence" rather than an explicit narrative or musical motif, while Lambert acknowledges the album's "unifying threads of melodic figures and harmonic devices".)
+Wilson identified Pet Sounds as an "interpretation" of Phil Spector's Wall of Sound technique that aimed to emulate aspects of Spector's productions, particularly the combination of color tones to create new textures.
+In a 1988 interview, he framed the Beach Boys as "messengers" of Spector's work and innovations via Pet Sounds.
+On another occasion, he stated:

 If you take the Pet Sounds album as a collection of art pieces, each designed to stand alone, yet which belong together, you'll see what I was aiming at. [...]
 It wasn't really a song concept album, or lyrically a concept album; it was really a production concept album.

-Musicologist Michael Zager contrasted Pet Sounds with Rubber Soul, writing that the former more closely aligns with Spector's Wall of Sound through its incorporation of the technique's hallmarks.
-Wilson said that he was especially fascinated with combining color tones to create new textures, aiming to emulate those aspects of Spector's productions.
-In a 1988 interview, he framed the Beach Boys via Pet Sounds as "messengers" of Spector's work, stating his goal was to expand upon Spector's innovations.
+Wilson also sought to create "a complete statement" with Pet Sounds after hearing the Beatles' album Rubber Soul (December 1965).
+The American edition of Rubber Soul, reconfigured by Capitol to appear more folk rock, struck Wilson as unified and free of filler tracks—uncommon at a time when albums primarily served to promote singles.
+He had usually included comparatively superficial subject matter on Beach Boys albums and viewed Rubber Soul as a challenge to elevate his approach, declaring to his wife that he would create "the greatest rock album ever made".

-Wilson later credited Rubber Soul as his "main motivator" for Pet Sounds.
+Musicologist Michael Zager wrote that Pet Sounds aligns closer with Spector's Wall of Sound than Rubber Soul through its incorporation of the technique's hallmarks.
+Carl stated Brian held greater admiration for Spector over the Beatles, with Brian frequently crediting Spector's methods as foundational to his own production style.
+Wilson credited Rubber Soul as his "main motivator" and with inspiring him to create music "on the same level" without seeking to replicate the Beatles' sound.
 (Note: Asher recalled Wilson playing him the album and declaring a desire to surpass it, while Johnston remembered Wilson praising its thematic cohesion after a Christmas 1965 listening session.
 In a 2002 foreword for Mojo, Wilson wrote that although he had already begun working on some of the songs, the urge to express his feelings after hearing Rubber Soul led to his decision to seek out a new lyricist.
 Conversely, he told David Leaf in 1996 that he believed he was introduced to the LP by Asher.
 In 2009, he said he wrote "God Only Knows" with Asher the morning after listening to the album for the first time.)
-He explained that while inspired to create music "on the same level" as Rubber Soul, he was not interested in replicating the Beatles' sound.
-In 2009, Wilson said that although "Rubber Soul didn't clarify my ideas for Pet Sounds", the Beatles' use of sitar had inspired his choice of instrumentation for the album.
-In a 1966 interview, he contrasted their approaches, suggesting his arrangements would have expanded tracks like "Norwegian Wood" with orchestration, "background voices", and "a thousand [other] things".
+In 2009, he said that although "Rubber Soul didn't clarify my ideas for Pet Sounds", the Beatles' use of sitar had inspired his choice of instrumentation for the album.
+(Note: In a 1966 interview, Wilson contrasted their approaches, suggesting his arrangements would have expanded tracks like "Norwegian Wood" with orchestration, "background voices", and "a thousand things".)